nasa/cumulus-orca/database/README.md

 Installation
 ------------

-Instalation of the DR application is straight forward and fairly automated.
+Installation of the DR application is straight forward and fairly automated.
 In all cases the SQL commands should be run as the PostgreSQL super user.
 The super user is needed because the script will create the database, users, roles, schemas and objects necessary for the application.

-Prior to installing, verify the existance of the **disaster_recovery** database by logging into the PostgreSQL database with the psql utility and run the *\l* command to see if the **disaster_recovery** database exists as seen below.
+Prior to installing, verify the existence of the **disaster_recovery** database by logging into the PostgreSQL database with the psql utility and run the *\l* command to see if the **disaster_recovery** database exists as seen below.

 ```bash